 Before you submit your request to go live:

 - Ensure that you have corrected all accessibility issues identified by the built in Sa11y tool.
 See our accessibility information and resources page for more information.

-- Consult the Siteimprove accessibility report for your site by logging into Siteimprove and searching for "WebPublish 3 Authoring (Drupal)" site and then find your website ID in the group search box or by using dropdown list.
+- Consult the Siteimprove accessibility report for your site by logging into Siteimprove and "WP3 authoring - [your pub ID], [your site name]".

 Once submitted, the request will be reviewed by members of the WebPublish Governance Committee.

 After the brief review period, and if/when all conditions of participation and service are met, your WebPublish account will be published live.

 The review of the website in question will include an assessment of the website's readiness, including but not limited to:

 - compliance with external standards relating to privacy, accessibility, and copyright.
 See the WebPublish Usage Guidelines page for details.

 - adherence to industry best practices – i.e. clean code, writing for the web, user experience, search engine optimization, etc. For more details, review the information in the Resources section of this site for details

 - alignment with Queen's Visual Identity and writing writing style